 After cooking and shooting the pumpkin polenta a few weeks ago we had leftover polenta.
-One morning, I heated up the leftovers and topped it with poached eggs.
-It was so good, I had to post it by itself so it would not get lost in the archives.
+I heated up the leftovers and topped it with poached eggs.
+It was so good, I had to post it by itself.
+This savory porridge is a great breakfast-for-dinner option too.

-Leftovers Are a Good Thing
+Leftovers Are Good

 Leftovers are good because they save you time.
 This pumpkin polenta stays creamy and heats back up beautifully.
 No extra broth or water needed.
 I have been serving it for dinner topped with shrimp or pre-cooked chicken sausage, but it works equally as well for breakfast with the poached eggs.